 In terms of development, multinational corporations pay better than domestic companies, making them more attractive to the local labor force.
-They are favored in some way by the government because they also pay local taxes, which help boost the country’s economy.
+They are usually favored by the local government because of the substantial amount of local taxes they pay, which helps boost the country’s economy.

 In terms of employment, multinational corporations hire local workers who know the culture of their place and are thus able to give helpful insider feedback on what the locals want.

-As multinational corporations employ both locals and foreign workers, they are able to come up with products that are more creative as a result of their convergence.
+As multinational corporations employ both locals and foreign workers, they are able to come up with products that are more creative and innovative.

 Foreign direct investments are prevalent within multinational corporations.
 The investments occur when an investor or company from one country makes an investment outside the country of operation.

 Foreign investments most often occur when a foreign business is established or bought outright.
 It can be distinguished from the purchase of an international portfolio that only contains equities of the company, rather than purchasing more direct control.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep learning and advancing your career, the additional CFI resources below will be useful: